What the Palestinian Leadership Really Wants

 In the face of this strong historical record, some still make the case for the existence of an amorphous Palestinian territory with an identifiable population existing before the emergence of political Zionism around 1890, link.
 On the other hand, as discussed, history shows that there was no distinctive Palestinian people at the start of the 20th century.
 It was only really after WWI that we find an emergence of Palestinian nationalism and an identifiable ‘Palestinian People’.
 Some see this as a response to the threat posed by Zionism, when waves of Jewish immigrants arrived in Palestine between 1919 and 1939.
 It is interesting to note that, by 1948, a substantial portion of the ‘Palestinian People’ resident in Palestine Mandate territory originated, not from that territory, but rather from the surrounding Arab lands of Lebanon, Syria, Jordan and Egypt!
 It is claimed they came for the jobs provided by newly established Zionist industry and agriculture.

-That said, the Western World assumes a Palestinian State and still presses for a two state solution for resolving the Israeli-Palestinian conflict.
+As discussed, there is no legal State of Palestine (and probably never will be, link).
+At best it is a “so-called state”.
+Nevertheless, the Western world assumes a State of Palestine and presses on for a two state solution for resolving the Israeli-Palestinian conflict.
 That is the position of the US, the UN, the EU, Russia and (officially at least) the PA, link.
 For example:

 The two-state solution is the only way to achieve a just and lasting peace between Israelis and Palestinians.
 It is the only way to ensure Israel’s future as a Jewish and democratic state, living in peace and security with its neighbours [John Kerry, Dec 2016]